eliasnoya/xepelin-challenge/readme.md

 Local development server will run at http://localhost:8000

-# How to tun Tests:
+# How to run the tests:

 ```bash
 npm test